Unification of integrability in supersymmetric gauge theories

 \subsection{Topological--holomorphic theory}

-The topological--holomorphic theory is a topological twist of the Euclidean version of six-dimensional $\CN = (1,1)$ super Yang--Mills theory, and can be defined on a product $M \times C$, with $M$ being a four-manifold and $C$ either $\C$, $\C^\times$ or $\C/(\Z + \tau\Z)$.
+The topological--holomorphic theory we are going to construct is a topological twist of the Euclidean version of six-dimensional $\CN = (1,1)$ super Yang--Mills theory, and can be defined on a product $M \times C$, with $M$ being a four-manifold and $C$ either $\C$, $\C^\times$ or $\C/(\Z + \tau\Z)$.
 The relevant topological twist is essentially the GL-twist of $\CN = 4$ super Yang--Mills theory in four dimensions, which plays an important role in a gauge theoretic approach to the geometric Langlands duality~\cite{Kapustin:2006pk}.

 The Euclidean theory is obtained from the Lorentzian one by the Wick rotation $x^0 \mapsto -ix^0$.
-Correspondingly, we get the gamma matrices in Euclidean signature by making the replacement $\Gamma_0 \mapsto \iu\Gamma_0$ in those in Lorentzian signature.
+Correspondingly, we get gamma matrices in Euclidean signature by making the replacement $\Gamma_0 \mapsto \iu\Gamma_0$ in those in Lorentzian signature.